 I didn’t hear him; I felt him.

 Whether it’s the sound of the washing machine, or the shower, or my husband’s wheezy snores, my brain hears sounds and interprets them as my son crying.
-All the time.
-It’s impossible to guess the number of times I’ve run into his room in a panic, sure I was hearing his cries, only to find a sleeping child.
+All the time!
+It’s impossible to guess the number of times I’ve run into his room in a panic, so sure that I was hearing his cries, only to find a sleeping child.